-1. Finding Where To Plane
+1. Finding where to Plane

-2. Marking Up The Door
+2. Marking the Door

-3. Preparing To Plane
+3. Preparing to Plane

 You’re now ready to take the door down to plane it.
 Don’t worry about having to re-hang it afterwards, as this guide from The Carpenter’s Daughter has you covered.